 Sometimes, there are inspiring stories of how a failing business sputtered back to life, and other times, a dying company becomes a cautionary tale.

 Indeed, even a trillion-dollar business like Apple was once on the brink of bankruptcy until Steve Jobs was brought back on board to help the company bounce back.
-On the other hand, there are many other brands that did not have a similar creative personality to helm the ship, because of which it sunk into deep trouble.
+On the other hand, many other brands did not have a similar creative personality to helm the ship, because of which it sunk into deep trouble.